 Activate Emergency Credit (SRV 2.5)

 Processing shall be as specified for an Activate Emergency Credit WAN Interface Command (with their SMETS1 meanings).
 As for a SMETS2+ Device, if, after the Device has executed the associated instructions, emergency credit is activated on the Device then the S1SP shall return a SMETS1 Response indicating the Command executed successfully.
-This shall be so regardless of whether emergency credit was activated on the Device prior to the instruction's execution or not.
+This shall be so regardless of whether emergency credit was activated on the Device prior to the instruction's execution or not except where Clause 18.8 applies.

 Restrict Access For Change Of Tenancy (SRV 3.2)